An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Numerical results

 where $a_0(\pv)=4\cdot(2\pi)$, $\{\lambda_i,c_i(\pv)\}_{i=1}^{N}$ are the eigenpairs of $\mathrm{Cov}\,(\pv,\bm{y})$, $\{\svc_i\}^{N}_{i=1}$ are uncorrelated random variables, and $N$ is the number of KL modes retained.
 The Gaussian point source at the center of the domain is used as the source term, i.e.,

 For this test problem, we assume that the random variables $\{\svc_i\}^{N}_{i=1}$ are independent and uniformly distributed within the range $[-1,1]$.
 The parameters of $a(\pv,\sv)$ are set as shown in Table~\ref{tab:helm_set}.
 We use the perfectly matched layers (PML) to simulate the Sommerfeld condition~\cite{Berenger94}, and generate the matrices $\{\bm{A}_i\}_{i=1}^K$ using the codes associated with \cite{Liu2015Additive}.
-The meshgrid in the physical domain is set to $33\times33$ (i.e., $\nphy=33$), and the total degree of the gPC basis functions in the AASG method is set to $p=6$.
+In the physical domain, the meshgrid is set to $33\times33$ (i.e., $\nphy=33$).
+In the stochastic space, the total degree of the gPC basis functions in the AASG method is set to $p=6$.
 The linear systems arising from both the standard stochastic Galerkin method and the AASG method are solved using the preconditioned bi-conjugate gradient stabilized (Bi-CGSTAB) method, with a tolerance of $10^{-8}$ and the mean based preconditioner~\cite{Powell2009}.
+Furthermore, for the MCM, the linear systems is solved using the MATLAB backslash solver.